What if our perception of emotion is fundamentally flawed?

 Founder | Instructor | Design Director

 First, your system flags something you can’t handle on your own—something beyond your current capacity—and alerts you through fear, anger, sadness, and anxiety.
 Second, it gives you immediate feedback—a directional cue to move you into a safer position.
-And third, once you feel safe, you begin to solve the problem through connection with yourself, with others, or with your environment.
+And third, once you feel safe, your system signals joy, and you begin to solve the problem through connection with yourself, others, or your environment.
 That’s it.
 Three steps.

 Let’s walk through it—step by step.

 First, your system flags something you can’t handle on your own—something beyond your current capacity—and alerts you through fear, anger, sadness, and anxiety.
 Second, it gives you immediate feedback—a directional cue to move you into a safer position.
-And third, once you feel safe, you begin to solve the problem through connection with yourself, with others, or with your environment.
+And third, once you feel safe, your system signals joy, and you begin to solve the problem through connection with yourself, others, or your environment.
 That’s it.
 Three steps.

 Let’s walk through it—step by step.